thoughtworks-jumpstart/guides/README.md

 To add a page, create a new Markdown file (e.g. `example.md`) and update the table of contents by editing `_sidebar.md`.

+## Themes

+There are several themes to choose from.
+We are currently using [docsify-themeable](https://jhildenbiddle.github.io/docsify-themeable/#/themes).

 ## Development

 Clone the repository